Estate & Elder Care Law

 What is a Living Will?

-Sometimes called an Advance Medical Directive, a living will allows you to state your wishes in advance regarding what types of medical life support measures you prefer to have, or have withheld/withdrawn if you are in a terminal condition (without reasonable hope of recovery) and cannot express your wishes yourself.
+Sometimes called an Advance Medical Directive, a living will allows you to state your wishes in advance regarding what types of medical life support measures you prefer to have, or have withheld/withdrawn if you have a terminal condition (without reasonable hope of recovery) and cannot express your wishes yourself.
 Oftentimes a living will is executed along with a Durable Power of Attorney for health care, which gives someone legal authority to make your health care decisions when you are unable to do so yourself.

 What is a Durable Power of Attorney?